gwu-cs-advos/advos_book/slides/slides/02_abstraction.md

 > Arguments,  returns, and semantics of ioctl() vary according to the device driver in question (the call is used as a catch-all for operations that don't cleanly fit the UNIX stream I/O model). - Manual page for `ioctl`

 - Vague, explicitly "cuts through" the abstraction
-- Specific, by design, and not general
+- Specific, not general, only applicable to specific "files"

 ---

-## File Access Shallow Extension
+## File Access Leaky Extension

 ```c []
 void *mmap(void *addr, size_t length, int prot, int flags, int fd, off_t offset);